 So you have a train of thought—you get siderailed—then you get back on track.
 That’s a good time to use a dash.
 To make it you just type two hyphens–

 A hyphen is a hyphen.
 Find it between the 0 and the = on your keyboard.
 It’s used to hyphenate.
 Hyphenated words, like jack-ass.
-Or to create compound adjectives, like that hyphen-obsessed Campbell guy.
+Or to create compound adjectives, like that hyphen-obsessed book designer guy.

 Don’t use a hyphen when you mean a dash.
 Your text will look empty at best, and vague at worst – like this.
 A double-hyphen–that’s just double-wrong.